Renault Avantime: Conception and design

 To facilitate access to the rear seats, two long doors featured a double parallel opening hinge system (marketed as "double kinematic") that maximized access and minimized the door outswing.
 Front side windows lowered automatically when either of the front seats folded forward to further facilitate entry to the rear two seats.
 Windows featured power deployable sunshades, and the H-points of the rear two seats were higher than the forward two seats, giving the Avantime "theater seating."
 The luggage compartment featured a retaining system using retractable straps, and all Avantimes featured a two-tone look created by the exposed aluminium of the greenhouse.
 The windows and panoramic sunroof could open automatically via a single headliner-mounted control, to give the Avantime an 'open air' mode of previous decades hardtop coupes and sedans.

-The design borrowed the automotive space frame of the first generation Renault Espace (load bearing galvanized structure with non-load bearing composite panels) and used the PSA 24 valve, 207 hp (152 kW) 3.0L V6 engine, which was coupled to a six-speed manual transmission or five-speed automatic transmission.
+The design borrowed the automotive space frame of the first generation Renault Espace (load bearing galvanized structure with non-load bearing composite panels) and used the PSA 24 valve, 207 PS 3.0L V6 engine, which was coupled to a six-speed manual transmission or five-speed automatic transmission.
+Basic engine was the 2.0L 4-cylinder turbo engine with 163 PS and there was also the dCi option, a 2.2L 4-cylinder common rail turbodiesel with 147 PS.

 A facelift for the Avantime codenamed D67 was planned for 2004-2005 that would have seen the boot lip lowered.